Lipen/discrete-math-course/typst/lec-relations.typ

 ]

 #example[Matrix composition][
-  Relations can be composed using matrix multiplication over Boolean algebra.
+  Relations can be composed using Boolean matrix multiplication.

   Given $R subset.eq {1,2} times {a,b}$ and $S subset.eq {a,b} times {x,y}$: